captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Without milk?
 ---
 ## ROBYN:
-I'd love some coffee.
+I’d love some coffee.
 ---
 With almond milk.
 ---
 ## SHARON:
-I don't have almond milk.
+I don’t have almond milk.
 ---
 ## ROBYN:
 I got it from the co-op yesterday.